The Adventure of the Norwood Builder: Background

 Conan Doyle lived in South Norwood from 1891 to 1894, and so was very familiar with the area.
 There is however a good deal of ambiguity as to specific settings within the story.
 The Norwood where Oldacre lives for instance is called "Lower Norwood", which until around 1885 would have been the term used for what is now West Norwood.
 The story however was penned some time after this date, and Oldacre is described as living in "Deep Dene House, at the Sydenham end of the road of that name".
 South Norwood itself might be a logical candidate for Lower Norwood, however the only discernible connection between the story and South Norwood is that Norwood Junction railway station is used by Oldacre.
 McFarlane spends the night in The Anerley Arms, a pub that still exists and which has a derelict upper floor (no more overnight guests).
-It is now one of the Samuel Smith's family of pubs and celebrates its connection with Sherlock Holmes.
+It is now one of the Samuel Smith Old Brewery family of pubs and celebrates its connection with Sherlock Holmes.

 This is one of the few Holmes stories in which a fingerprint provides a good clue to the nature of the problem.
 The wax thumbprint reproduction idea was devised by, and bought from, Bertram Fletcher Robinson (1870–1907), who also helped plot The Hound of the Baskervilles (1901).

 At the start of the story, Watson mentions two unrecorded cases that Holmes investigated around the same time as this story: